connexta/eve/client/components/README.md

 #### API:

 All information for this component is pulled from the GitHub API.
-Calls are authenticated with with a client secret and client ID.
+Calls are authenticated with a client secret and client ID.
 To set up a GitHub API application, navigate to Settings -> Developer Settings -> Personal Access Tokens.
 These are the credentials you should use when setting up your environment variables (as specified in the main README).

 ## Grafana

 Take and display screenshot of grafana dashboard.

 ## SlackComponent
 Displays the 10 most recent slack messages, rotating through the messages on a set interval.
 The slack widget is a fixed size and will only show as many messages as can fit.
-The component is currently not interactable in any way.
+The component is currently not interactive in any way.

 #### API:
 Multiple API calls are made to the Slack API for different information.
 The API calls rely on the `SLACK_TOKEN` and `SLACK_CHANNEL` environment variables being set.
 Here is the list of the API calls made...